ravennevermoreneverless/obsidian/5.0 — everything else/It's Only Sex — Car Seat Headrest.md

 ---

+> The other night I cried while thinking of having sex with you
+> Not out of desire or shame but some subconscious impulse to feel pain
+> I wiped my tears on my face and neck and the backs of my ears
+> And said, "Now it's sweat, now it's sweat, it's sweat now"

+>Just to see you
+>It's such a treasure
+>But when I feel you
+>My flesh yields no pleasure

+>And honey I'm cultured
+>I'm very sex positive
+>So what is this feeling?
+>It ain't so positive

+>I can't tell you if I like it, I like it oh
+>What happens if I don't like it?
+I like it
+>I can't tell you if I like it, I like it
+>What happens if I don't like it?
+It's only

-> OK, so I've been reading all the sex blogs
+>==OK, so I've been reading all the sex blogs==
-> And they all talk about how OK it is to be gay
+>==And they all talk about how OK it is to be gay==
-> And straight and bisexual and asexual
+>==And straight and bisexual and asexual==
-> And have sex however you like
+>==And have sex however you like==

-> But I don't care about hundreds of hypothetical people
+>==But I don't care about hundreds of hypothetical people==
-> And their hypothetical sex deals
+>==And their hypothetical sex deals==
-> I care about me, and my sex deal!
+>==I care about me, and my sex deal!==
-> What about my problems?
+>==What about my problems?==

+>Baby, my body
+>Constantly betrays me
+>I try to betray it
+>I only hurt myself
+>Yeah, yeah

+>I can't tell you if I like it, I like it
+>What happens if I don't like it?
+I like it
+>I can't tell you if I like it, I like it
+>What happens if I don't like it?
+It's only-

+>It's only sex
+>It's only
+>It's only sex
+>C'mon, sexual desire, speak!

+>I want to hold you tight
+>I want to feel your love physically
+>I want to sleep with you
+>But only in the literal sense

+>I can't tell you if I like it, I like it
+>What happens if I don't like it?
+I like you
+>I can't tell you if I like it, I like it
+>What happens if I don't like it?
+It's only-

+>I can't tell you if I like it, I like it
+>What happens if I don't like it?
+I like it
+>I can't tell you if I like it, I like it
+>What happens if I don't like it?
+It's only-

+>It's only sex (it's only sex)
+>It's only-
+>It's only sex (no, it's not)
+>It's only sex
+>It's only-
+>It's only sex
+>It's only sex
+>It's only-